 Yeah, I think, you know, the easiest thing to do is just kind of look at the folks that have gone before and been successful.
 There are a lot of rock stars out there in the industry on the clinical side.
 You know, if you go spend some time with them there’s, there’s so many resources out there.
 I would just spend a lot of time learning the technology and learning what it can do.
 And, um, you know, kind of immerse yourself in it and become an expert.

+To find out more about about SprintRay, take a look at their website.
 Looking for help with your recruitment?
 Book a consultation with one of our consultants.
 Or looking for an exciting new career opportunity?
 Browse our jobs page, or register your CV with us.
+You can find other interviews with senior leaders in the space over on our blog channel.